-On my days at home with Bailey, I get wrapped up in the details of taking care of a 4-month-old.
+On my days at home, I get wrapped up in the details of taking care of a 4-month-old.
 Fake-eating her toes and thighs and cheeks.
 Carrying her around the house and narrating my day.
 The up-the-back, up-the-front, out-both-leg-holes blowouts.

 I love my time with her, but when Ty gets home, my arms are ready for a break.

 Which works out great because all day at work, he’s been missing that girl something fierce.

 So I hand her to her papa and scurry off to do whatever I’ve convinced myself HAS to be done.

 Then, when the dishes are done or the laundry is started or the mail is sorted, I come back to the living room.

 I see her from afar for the first time in hours.

 My breath catches in my throat for a moment.

 I’ve been so wrapped up in the diaper changes and the nap struggles that I’ve forgotten how amazing this little person is.
 And I lose sight of how lucky I am to be the one who guides her through life until she can find her own way.